Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] New ability: Improvised Silencer - Remove the chance of being revealed on the first shot after entering Shadow.
 [*] New ability: Shadow Rising - Shadow gains an additional charge.
 [*] New Ability: Death Dealer - Critical shots against a flanked target while in Shadow will deal double critical damage.
 [/list]

+[h1]SKIRMISHER[/h1]
+[list]
+[*] Ability tree reordered.
+[*] Reckoning - no longer has a cooldown, but dash attacks (outside blue move range) consume more action points.
+[*] Reflex - now triggers once per turn instead of once per mission.
+[*] Total Combat - now also grants a Grenade-only slot.
+Now a cross-class perk, but not available to Grenadiers.
+[*] Interrupt - now grants two actions and has a 3 turn cooldown instead of one use per mission.
+Multiple units can Interrupt together now.
+[*] Zero In - now works with melee attacks and grants +20 Crit per attack (up from +10).
+[*] Combat Presence - can now be used during Interrupt and Battlelord.
+[*] Full Throttle - now also lowers Grapple's cooldown when procs.
+[*] Return Fire - now a part of the main ability tree and ignores enemy's Cover defense.
+[*] Waylay - corrected description for clarity.
+Now allows reaction attacks to crit.
+[*] Whiplash - now has a 4 turn cooldown instead of one use per mission.
+Damage values rebalanced.
+Now pierces armor and can crit.
+[*] Manual Override - corrected description to make it clear it's an active ability.
+[*] Battlelord - fixed bug that prevented it from triggering more than once.
+Multiple units can use Battlelord together now.
+Battlelord and Interrupt cannot be used at the same time.
+[*] Parkour - using Grapple now grants a move-only action.
+Replaces the old effect.
+[*] Ripjacks - now have 10% innate chance to crit, same as swords.
+[*] Bullpups - mag tier crit damage increased to 2, beam tier base damage increased from 6-7 to 7-8.
+[*] New ability: Forward Operator -> immediately gain an extra action when a new group of enemies is revealed.
+Triggers once per turn.
+[*] New ability: Thunder Lance -> Launch grenades with your grappling hook, extending their range by 6 tiles and dealing double damage and bypassing armor on direct impact.
+[*] New ability: Tactical Readiness -> using Hunker down grants you an extra action point on your next turn.
+[/list]

 [h1]SPARK[/h1]